near/docs/docs/bos/community/indexers.md

 ### `GraphiQL`

-The graphQL tab in the editor will allow you to view the returned data from the GraphQL database.
+The GraphiQL tab in the editor will allow you to view the returned data from your GraphQL endpoint.
 This is best verified after you have created the indexer.
-You can also access a GraphQL Playground by visitng the "GraphQL Playground" link from the "View Status" page of the created indexer.